ente-io/ente/web/docs/dependencies.md

 * "@typescript-eslint/parser" - Tells ESLint how to read TypeScript syntax
 * "@typescript-eslint/eslint-plugin" - Provides TypeScript rules and presets

+## Node

+Node is used under the hood to build the web apps.
+We currently use **20.11.1**.

+* On production, this is ensured by setting the NODE_VERSION environment variable in Cloudflare Pages settings.

+* On your machine, you can install the the latest from the v20 series. e.g., on macOS, you can `brew install node@20`.

 ## Utils

 ### Crypto